Social Authentication for Customer Identity and Access Management

 • Friend or connection data (if permitted)

-This valuable information helps businesses create personalized experiences, offer targeted content, and improve marketing efforts.
+This valuable information helps businesses create personalised experiences, offer targeted content, and improve marketing efforts.
 It also aids in customer segmentation and provides insights into user behaviour, which can drive better decision-making.

 Improved Scalability and Flexibility